Feltham: Recent developments

 The current shopping hub, The centre, Feltham (also known as the Longford Centre, if only by the original developers and some retail tenants), opened in 2006.
 It retained and refurbished many of the shop units built in the 1960s to replace the demolished buildings, along the High Street frontage, but replaced most of the others with new, larger units.
 Also added as part of the re-development was a Travelodge hotel, 800 homes, a new and larger library, and a medical centre.
 The anchor (and largest) store in the centre is an Asda hypermarket, coupled with fashion chains, small restaurants, a public house and cafés.
 Near to the retail park mentioned is a Tesco superstore and numerous grocery outlets are dotted along the area's High Street.
 Added to this are regular local trades/services in small clusters in the main named neighbourhoods of North Feltham and Lower Feltham.
 Prior to this large-scale redevelopment, the rock band Oasis filmed the video for their song Stand by Me in The Centre in 1997.
 Rap group So Solid Crew also filmed the music video for their 2003 single, Broke Silence, on Highfield Estate (nearby The Centre), before its eventual regeneration.

 In retail, the closest destination with more than 100 outlets is Hounslow, centred less than 2 mi to the north-east, followed by Kingston and Staines.
 Late 2017 saw the approval of the "Feltham Masterplan" by Hounslow council which will see the transformation of Feltham for the next 15 years.

 In June 2024 a Surrey Police officer, who repeatedly drove his police car into a 10-month-old breeding heifer, called Beau Lucy, in Raleigh Road, was removed from frontline duties.

 Geography

-Feltham is centred 13.5 mi west south west of central London at Charing Cross and centred 2.5 mi from the centre of Heathrow Airport.
+Feltham is 13.5 mi west south west of central London at Charing Cross and 2.5 mi from the centre of Heathrow Airport.

 The neighbouring settlements are Hounslow, Ashford, East Bedfont (including Hatton), Sunbury Common, Cranford and Hanworth.